Trigary/SimpleNetty/client.md

 The uninitialize method mustn't be called from an event (onXY), otherwise a deadlock will happen.

-The setters for the event listeners (onXY) can be called from any threads, but due to a lack of synchronization the old event handler may be called directly after a new one has been set.
+The setters for the event listeners (onXY) can be called from any thread.